raidermet/elearning-Chatbot/README.md

 for high school students to identify a gap in their science knowledge through quizzing the student personalizing their learning experience by recommending them questions.

+Research Objectives

+• To create a cognitive application that can tailor learning and testing for students
+• Identifying and addressing a gap in student’s knowledge by assessing them and recommending areas of weakness.
+• Measures student’s confidence post personalized learning experience to gain an understanding of the success of the application.